jonfairbanks/serverless-poc/README.md

 2)  `npm install serverless-domain-manager`
 3) run `sls deploy`

+After the entire service is deployed, you can deploy just one function you're working on much more quickly you can run `sls deploy -f addNote` to deploy any single function by its name

 ## Step 5: Deploy React Front End to S3 (fronted by cloudfront distribution)
 1) run `cd ../web-ui`
 2) run `npm run deploy`